milan252525/NDBI046/README.md

 2. Install Apache Airflow using pip, following the official [instructions](https://airflow.apache.org/docs/apache-airflow/stable/start.html), or use Docker as an alternative.
 3. Install required libraries (`pip install -r requirements.txt`)
 4. Copy the content of the `airflow/dags` directory into your DAGs folder.
 Check `dags_folder` in `airflow.cfg`. (`cp -r airflow/dags/* <dags_folder>`)
-5. Run the `data-cubes` DAG in Apache Airflow.
+5. Run the `data-cubes` DAG in Apache Airflow web interface.
 You can specify ouput directory using the "DAG with Config" option in Airflow.
 The format is `{"output_path": "./out"}`.

 ## Information
 The structure of data cubes is identical to the previous task.